How to Read a CIBIL report

 — Available Credit: This shows the total amount of money that is left to use from your credit limit.

-What is “Control Number” in a CIBIL report?
+What is “Control Number” in a Free CIBIL Report?

 Control Number, also known as ECN or Enquiry Control Number, is a unique ten-digit number that is generated every time the lender pulls your credit report.
 It helps to keep a record of the information that was shared with the lender.
 You can find this number at the top right corner of your CIBIL report.